Cross-Domain-Interoperability-Framework/Discovery/discoverability.md

 -   Metadata is embedded in the html of a web page as a script, type.
 NOTE: CDIF needs to define a MIME type or other id string to identify metadata serialized with CDIF JSON-LD

 -   Labeled links that will get the metadata are embedded in the HTML \<head\>.
-The link should include the [IANA Link header](https://www.iana.org/assignments/link-relations/link-relations.xhtml) relations 'described by', and 'profile'.
+The link should include the [IANA Link header](https://www.iana.org/assignments/link-relations/link-relations.xhtml) relation 'describedby', with a 'type' attribute specifying the metadata file MIME type, and an extension target attribute 'profile' that identifies the specific metadata profile for the target resource (if applicable).

 -   Server provides link elements in HTTP headers.